rose-pine/discord-mobile/readme.md

 6. Paste in theme link
 7. Restart discord

-Note: This theme also contains support for themes+ allowing usage for icons packs and custom icon colours.
+Note: This theme can he used with iconpacks by following this guide.

-## Installing themes+
+## Installing themes+ and icon packs

 1. Copy plugin link
 ```